 Day 1 (5 July): The tour begins in Burlington, VT, and once everyone has arrived we’ll head up to the mountains to our base at Jay Peak.
 Meeting the tour group at Jay Peak is also an option.
 Depending on our arrival time, we may have the opportunity for some late afternoon birding in the lush surrounding forest featuring Black-throated Blue and Blackburnian Warblers, Scarlet Tanagers, and Indigo Buntings.
 We’ll enjoy a slope-side barbecue, and then set out on a Tram Ride to Jay Peak’s summit, taking in the sunset and the breathtaking views of Vermont’s Green Mountain landscape.
 The stunted spruce-fir forest at the summit is excellent for viewing the secretive mountaintop specialist Bicknell’s Thrush, and to be serenaded by their ethereal dusk chorus, along with Swainson’s Thrush and others.
 The habitat here also features breeding Yellow-bellied Flycatchers, and Blackpoll Warblers singing their ventriloquial songs.
 Night at Jay Peak Resort, VT.

 Day 2 (6 July): In the morning we’ll descend east from the mountains into the heart of the region known as the Northeast Kingdom, named for its remarkable and distinct beauty.
-Our main birding destinations will be Moose Bog, Victory State Forest, and Silvio O. Conte National Wildlife Refuge.
 This region is superb for boreal specialists, our primary focus for the day.
-We’ll look for the resident species - Spruce Grouse, Black-backed Woodpecker, Gray Jay, and Boreal Chickadee, and several northerly breeding migrants such as Olive-sided and Yellow-bellied Flycatchers, Lincoln’s Sparrow, and Rusty Blackbird.
-The area also hosts an abundance of warbles including Northern Waterthrush, Northern Parula, Nashville, Mourning, Magnolia, Blackburnian, Black-throated Blue, “Yellow” Palm, Black-throated Green, and Canada Warblers.
+We’ll look for the resident species - Spruce Grouse, Black-backed Woodpecker, Canada Jay, and Boreal Chickadee, and several northerly breeding migrants such as Olive-sided and Yellow-bellied Flycatchers, Lincoln’s Sparrow, and Rusty Blackbird.
+The area also hosts an abundance of warblers including Northern Waterthrush, Northern Parula, Nashville, Mourning, Magnolia, Blackburnian, Black-throated Blue, “Yellow” Palm, Black-throated Green, and Canada Warblers.
 The area can also be good for finches including Purple Finch, Red and White-winged Crossbills, and Pine Siskin.
 Other species in the area include Ruffed Grouse, Broad-winged Hawk, Yellow-bellied Sapsucker, Blue-headed Vireo, Bank Swallow, and Winter Wren.
 Night at Jay Peak Resort, VT.